-Content Marketing considers the ‘Why’ and Content Strategy considers the ‘How’.
+Content marketing considers the ‘why’ and content strategy considers the ‘how’.

-The ‘Content Marketing Institute’ suggest that the overlap in these 2 disciplines is the ‘What’ and ‘Where’.
+The Content Marketing Institute suggests that the overlap in these two disciplines is the ‘what’ and ‘where’.
 With the need to get this right becoming critical (due to the capital outlay and the potential financial gain), I thought I’d offer some basic advice.

-Ask yourself ‘Will it make their lives easier/quicker/simpler/more successful?
-Whatever the point, the more succinct and simple you can communicate it, the easier you’ll find it to get your audience engaged.
+Ask yourself: Will it make their lives easier/quicker/simpler/more successful?
+Whatever the point, the more succinct and simply you can communicate it, the easier your audience will be engaged.
 The worst promotional material/ads are the ones that get bogged down in trying to communicate to many benefits.

-The most viewed video of last year was ‘First Kiss’.
+The most viewed video of last year was First Kiss.
 One of only 19 campaigns to date to pass the 100 million views mark.
-Completely unbranded, this was almost a master class in subliminal advertising as the video was actually an ad for a clothing companies fall line.
-The people aren’t real, neither is the experience, but it connected with people.
+Completely unbranded, this was a masterclass in subliminal advertising as the video was actually an ad for a clothing company’s fall line.
+The subjects weren’t real and neither was the experience, but it connected with people.

 Once upon a time the option you had was a call to action, an invitation to follow up the experience.
-Though still valuable in traditional production, ‘First Kiss’ proves that there are far more creative and successful methods to achieve this marketing cut through.
-As a result of ‘First Kiss’ the company’s website saw a 14,000% increase in traffic and a 13,000% increase in sales with nothing but people’s curiosity fuelling it.
+Though still valuable in traditional production, First Kiss proves that there are far more creative and successful methods to achieve this marketing cut through.
+As a result of First Kiss, the company’s website saw a 14,000% increase in traffic and a 13,000% increase in sales with nothing but people’s curiosity fuelling it.

 This needs to be clearly identified before you start.
 There are so many incredible marketing routes and platforms that can swallow up your time and budget.
-So put the planning in up front.
-Ask yourself the right questions and it’ll help to be sure that you’ve selected the best solution.
+So put the planning in upfront.
+Ask yourself the right questions and it’ll help you be sure that you’ve selected the best solution.

 Be clear on the timelines involved in the campaign.
 It’s not just about hitting a deadline, but also about thinking of what happens AFTER the deadline.

 With technology providing us with near limitless avenues for tracking our success, the options to measure are plentiful.
-Either dedicated phone lines, email responses or King of digital marketing – the mouse click!
-Google Analytics can track click through from content along with the time spent on landing page and journey of the user on arrival.
+Either dedicated phone lines, email responses or – king of digital marketing – the mouse click!
+Google Analytics can track click-through from content along with the time spent on landing page and journey of the user on arrival.